 From the beginning, Michael was motivated by his profound belief that the jury system is vitally important.
 It is the only place in society where average citizens get a real say in addressing harms caused by large companies.
 Driven by that belief, Michael went on to obtain his law degree with honors (top of the class) from the University of Texas School of Law.
 While at UT Law, Michael competed on two traveling mock trial teams and was inducted into the Order of Barristers based on his extensive trial-advocacy work.

-During that time, Michael interned for the Honorable Marina Garcia Marmolejo of the United States District Court for the Southern District of Texas and served on two journals: the Texas International Law Journal, as the Director of Development, and The Review of Litigation, as an Articles Editor.
-Additionally, Michael worked as a Research Assistant to Professor Jane Cohen.
-In that capacity, he analyzed litigation over PFAS water contamination and the regulatory distinctions between the US and EU concerning chemicals.
+During that time, Michael interned for the Honorable Marina Garcia Marmolejo of the U.S. District Court for the Southern District of Texas and served on two journals: the Texas International Law Journal, as the Director of Development, and The Review of Litigation, as an Articles Editor.
+Additionally, he worked as a Research Assistant to Professor Jane Cohen.
+In that capacity, he analyzed litigation over PFAS water contamination and the regulatory distinctions between the U.S. and E.U. concerning chemicals.
 He published three Notes, including one in the Texas Law Review.

 Michael began his career with a global corporate law firm representing Fortune 500 companies in complex commercial trial work.
-That experience gave him valuable insight into how large corporations view litigation, and the levers they pull in attempts to stack the deck in their favor.
-He learned that regularly taking on big companies in the courtroom is the only way to get these behemoth corporations to listen and hopefully change their ways.
+That experience gave him valuable insight into how large corporations view litigation and the levers they pull in attempts to stack the deck in their favor.
+He learned that regularly taking on big companies in the courtroom is the only way to get these behemoth corporations to change their ways.

 When he’s not working on cases or studying up on corporate wrongdoing in the media, Michael is probably listening to records, practicing yoga, hiking, or watching a nature documentary.